 Some credit card plans let the issuer change the APR when interest rates or other economic indicators — called indexes — change.
 Because the rate change is linked to the index’s performance and varies, these plans are called “variable rate” programs.
 Rate changes also can raise or lower the finance charge on your account.
 If you’re considering a variable rate card, the issuer must tell you that the rate may change and how the rate is determined.
 Before your account is activated, you also must be given information about any limits on how much your rate may change — and how often.

 Minimum payments are the lowest amount you must pay on each credit card per month.
 However, the leftover unpaid balance is charged interest, resulting in a higher payout to the credit card company over time.
 To avoid this, don’t pay just the minimum payment.
-Pay the balance in full every month, if you can.
+Our debt counselors advise paying the balance in full every month, if you can.

 Fees: Many credit cards charge membership and/or participation fees.
 Issuers have a variety of names for these fees, including “annual,” “activation,” “acceptance,” “participation” and “monthly maintenance” fees.
 These fees may appear monthly, periodically, or as one-time charges, and can range from $6 to $150.
 What’s more, they can have an immediate effect on your available credit.
 For example, a card with a $250 credit limit and $150 in fees leaves you with $100 in available credit.
 Some issuers charge a fee if you use the card to get a cash advance or make a late payment, or if you exceed your credit limit.